IBM/SalesEnablement-L3-OpenShift/docs/labguide/deployingMultipleApps.md

-# Deploying multiple instances of an image
+# Deploying multiple instances of an application

 Earlier, you learned that a **pod** consists of one or more containers deployed together on **one host**, and is the smallest compute unit that can be defined, deployed, and managed.
 You also learned you could scale the number of pods up and down which adds a layer of resiliency.
 But as noted by the definition of a **pod**, they are running on a single host.
 To obtain more resiliency and availability of an application, you can create multiple deployments of an image and load balance traffic to those instances.
 In this next section, deploy another instance of the NGINX image.